 // Lib required from "sap/ui/core/Lib"

-7. Newer SAPUI5 versions: when starting the app from SAP Fiori launchpad (FLP) with some older SAPUI5 versions, some of the modules can be still loaded separately, or some of the library message bundles can be requested unnecessarily.
-Either way, if the issue can be observed only in FLP, create a customer ticket to get further help or to request a downport of the fix if it exists.
+Newer SAPUI5 versions: especially when starting the app from SAP Fiori launchpad (FLP) with some older SAPUI5 versions, some of the modules can be still loaded separately, or some of the library message bundles can be requested unnecessarily.
+If possible, try one of the newer SAPUI5 releases.

 To learn more, see Best Practices for Developers.